The Revengers (film): Plot

 The Civil War is over and Medal of Honor winner John Benedict is a Colorado rancher returning to his wife and four children with his ranch hand, Free.
 As they arrive they are greeted by some town representatives and Lieutenant Able, who is intent in recruiting John's son Morgan to West Point.
-John is prompted by Free to ask Morgan whether he would like to go to West Point and the boy tries to not offend his father, suggests he remains on the ranch to help John and Free.
+John is prompted by Free to ask Morgan whether he would like to go to West Point and his son agrees to go.

 The next day while John is out hunting the mountain lion that his son Morgan shot, some Comanche shoot his dog and steal his horse.
 John races back to the ranch but arrives just in time to see the Comanche riding away from the ranch.
 He finds his family have been murdered and Free mortally wounded.
 Just before Free dies, he tells John that the leader of the Comanches was a white man, indicating that all is not as it seems with the raid.

 Vowing vengeance, John joins a posse hunting the Comancheros.
 He proceeds into Texas on his own, instructing Sheriff Whitcomb to sell his stock and wire him the money.
 John proceeds to a prison camp in Mexico and decides to recruit his own posse from the prisoners under the guise of finding workers for his mine.
-He selects six hardened criminals; Hoop, a former Comanchero, Job, an escaped slave, Chamacono, a young gunslinger, Cholo, a reformed bandit, Quiberon, a womaniser and Zweig the German who is known for his strength.
+He selects six hardened criminals: Hoop, a former Comanchero; Job, an escaped slave; Chamaco, a young gunslinger; Cholo, a reformed bandit; Quiberon, a womaniser; and Zweig, a German known for his strength.
 John frees the gang and promises a reward if they join him.
-They all agree but then doublecross John, however Job agrees to give John his word and join his revenge mission.
+They agree but then double-cross John, except for Job, who agrees to join his mission.
 The others steal John's money and ride away, returning later that night after having spent all of the money and agree to remain with John.
 John questions Hoop who informs him that the Comanchero leader is called Tarp.